Transit Driver Appreciation Day: History

 In 2009, Hans Gerwitz and Shannon E. Thomas published a blog post calling for a Bus Driver Appreciation Day.
 That year it was publicized by local transit-oriented blogs in Seattle, Virginia, and Washington, D.C.

 For the 2013 observance, Portland's TriMet established busdriverday.org.

 By 2014, TriMet included rail operators by changing the name of Bus Driver Appreciation Day to Transit Driver Appreciation Day.
 Their site migrated to transitdriverday.org and the Amalgamated Transit Union began publicly observing the day with the new name.
 This fostered extensive recognition throughout North America.

+By 2023, the day was also recognized as "Transit Operator Appreciation Day", "Transit Employee Appreciation Day" and "Transit Operator and Worker Appreciation Day".